Banska Stiavnica UNESCO World Heritage - gold mining town

 The Roman-Catholic St James church in Levoca - main altar is the tallest of its kind in the world

-The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 in the workshop of Master Pavol of Levoca the master himself.
+The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 by Master Pavol of Levoca.

-The Roman Catholic church in the Slovakian village of German origin is from the late 15th century, represents the oldest type of Slovakia.
+The Roman Catholic church in the Slovakian village of German origin is from the late 15th century and represents the oldest type of Slovakia.
 The main altar originates from the years 1460 - 1470.

 The Church of St Nicholas in Bodruzal - UNESCO World Heritage

 The wooden Greek Catholic church built in 1658 is a construction of the Carpathian type layout with a shingle roof and three towers.
 The Baroque interior is prevalent with white - gold decorations.

 The Church of St Nicholas in Ruska Bystra UNESCO heritage

 The Greek Catholic church is from the beginning of the 18th century.
 Wooden log structure typically consists of the altar room, nave, and vestibule.
 The sanctuary has a polygonal shape.